 Our Impossible Minds series profiles the individuals who are building new possibilities for the future across technology, design and culture.
-This time we talked with Filipe Castro Matos, our Head of Marketing at Bond Touch, who is passionate to understand how people think and move and fascinated to see the real impact he has in people’s lives.
+This time we talked with Filipe Castro Matos, our Head of Marketing at Bond Touch, who is passionate about understanding how people think and move and fascinated to see the real impact he has in people’s lives.

-Being the Head of Marketing of a brand like Bond Touch allows me to explore all kinds of crazy ideas and put in practice what many times is only theory.
-I have an important role to make sales happen but what fascinates me more is the challenge of capturing the attention of such global and diverse audience.
-Having started in 2018 and in an early stage of this startup, I’m proud of everything we achieved — numbers are out of this world but the best thing is to see we have a real impact in people’s lives by creating an easy way to keep them connected to their loved ones, especially important in times like this.
+Being the Head of Marketing of a brand like Bond Touch allows me to explore all kinds of crazy ideas and put into practice what many times is only theory.
+I have an important role in making sales happen but what fascinates me more is the challenge of capturing the attention of such a global and diverse audience.
+Having started in 2018 and in an early stage of this startup, I’m proud of everything we have achieved — the numbers are out of this world but the best thing is to see that we have a real impact on people’s lives by creating an easy way to keep them connected to their loved ones, especially important in times like this.

 What problem are you solving now?

 On a company level, how to scale Bond Touch’s business and brand to other regions in the world, having the same impact we are creating in the US.
-At an individual level, definitely how to work and be productive remotely — Impossible was already pretty flexible with working from home practices but it’s being a challenge to discover ways on how to keep collaborate with the team in the same way we used to do before.
+At an individual level, definitely how to work and be productive remotely — Impossible was already pretty flexible with working from home practices but it’s a challenge to discover ways to keep collaborating with the team in the same way we did before.

 What are you passionate about?

-Understand how people think and move, online and offline, and with that helping them by providing the right product or service for their needs and desires, without forgetting the global wellbeing!
+Understanding how people think and move, online and offline, then helping them by providing the right product or service for their needs and desires, without forgetting global wellbeing!

 What kind of future do you want?